 This story continues from Book Two: Crown of the Dreamer, in which Glinda betrayed the Wizard’s trust and released his hidden nightmares into the waking world.
 The Wizard sought the hand of another—a Witch all-too happy to manipulate his grief—and events quickly escalated from a peaceful trip across Oz into a full-blown war between lands.
 To stop the war, the Wizard consumed a powerful potion, unwittingly unleashing chaotic magic that transformed the Land of Oz forever.

-In this spellbinding conclusion to the Glinda Trilogy, no one in Oz is safe while the Wizard still dreams.
+In this spellbinding conclusion to The Witch Queens Trilogy, no one in Oz is safe while the Wizard still dreams.
 To save the Land of Oz, and to save the soul of the dreaming Wizard, Glinda and her sworn enemy must join forces to bind the Wizard’s dreams and bring him back to the waking world.
 First, they must stop Death from walking in Oz and claiming the Wizard as a victim.

 Glinda and the Witch, Kally, take the body of the Wizard to hide safely behind a wall of Fighting Trees.
 Far behind them, the Wizard’s best friend—a soldier named Omby-Amby—follows after them.
 He doesn’t trust Glinda, and with good reason—her need for control drove the Wizard to drink the magic unguent, which unleashed the nightmares and chaotic magic of pent-up dreams.
 While Omby-Amby follows their mystical trail, he battles a vengeful Winged Monkey, Fighting Trees, and a fearsome Kalidah (a tiger-bear).
 Through his quest to rescue his best friend, he makes an ally out of an enemy, and turns those he loves against him.